A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 Cost and connection (cloud)

-To prepare for onboarding, you can use an IAM solution to connect all your software and applications for easy account creation and information synchronization: who's coming, who's going.
+To prepare your onboarding, you can connect all your software and applications using an IAM solution for easy account creation and information synchronization: who arrives, who leaves.

 Make sure the solution can connect to as many of your software and applications as possible.

-Be sure to compare solutions, as some are very expensive because they are integrated into building blocks that are much more extensive than IAM.
-Others are on-premise, i.e. stored on your servers, which makes the software more cumbersome.
+Be sure to compare solutions; some are very expensive because they integrate into broader frameworks than just IAM.
+Others are on-premise, meaning they are stored on your servers, which weighs down the software.

 The ease of use of the solution